mingfang/terraform-provider-k8s/docs/resources/core_v1_secret.md

 ######  TypeMap

 stringData allows specifying non-binary secret data in string form.
-It is provided as a write-only convenience method.
+It is provided as a write-only input field for convenience.
 All keys and values are merged into the data field on write, overwriting any existing values.
-It is never output when reading from the API.
+The stringData field is never output when reading from the API.
 #### type

 ######  TypeString